Technology fetishists aren’t the only people itching to get their hands on an

 David Maynor is another security researcher interested in the iPhone.
 Maynor’s videotaped demonstration of a MacBook being hacked over a wireless network received

-at last year’s Black Hat USA conference, although Maynor and his co-presenter were later
+widespread attention at last year’s Black Hat USA conference, although Maynor and his co-presenter were later

 criticized for the way they presented their research.
 They demonstrated these flaws using a third-party wireless card rather than the one that ships with the MacBook, and they still have not published the code they used.